 Most graduates enter the workforce immediately upon graduation.
 They have gained positions at law firms across New York State and in other states.
 Graduates have also secured positions working for corporations, in the court system, and in government offices.

-Beginning with the 2021 Fall Semester, FLCC's A.A.S. in Paralegal and Legal Studies program will be offered exclusively online.
+FLCC's A.A.S. in Paralegal and Legal Studies program is offered exclusively online.
 This online format creates a convenient and flexible way for you to earn an education.
 You will be able to study on your own time from a location that fits your schedule, allowing you to access the resources, knowledge, and support you need to succeed.